Squarerootofpi/lessons/seminary_bom_2024/3 Sep 2024 Helaman 7–10 and Helaman 8 lessons combined.md

-Questions to write:
+## Questions to write individually:
-If you had the opportunity to ask the prophet three questions, what would you ask?
+- If you had the opportunity to ask the prophet three questions, what would you ask?
-What can you do to gain or better have a testimony of the prophet today?
+- What can you do to gain or better have a testimony of the prophet today?

 When Nephi was being questioned by the wicked Nephites, some began to defend him (see Helaman 8:7–8).